ninjaframework/ninja/ninja-core/src/site/markdown/documentation/application_configuration.md

 * From the user's home dir.
 * From the classpath.

-Ninja uses again the excellent Apache Configurations library to do the loading.
+Ninja uses the excellent Apache Configurations library to do the loading.
 Please refer to [their manual](http://commons.apache.org/configuration/userguide/howto_filebased.html#Loading) for more information.